 The DIO sends the Management Plan to the Researcher.
 The Researcher must then provide concurrence and certification for compliance (signature) with the Management Plan in order for the award to be established or the unfunded agreement to be institutionally endorsed.
-The DIO will convey the notice of FCOI and/or CO and associated signed Management Plan to the Chair of the COI Committee, Assistant Vice-President of Research Compliance, Researcher, associated Chair, and associated Dean (the VPR will serve in this capacity when the Researcher is a dean or vice president, or is otherwise conflicted).
+The DIO will convey the notice of FCOI and/or CO and associated signed Management Plan to the appropriate office (e.g. Sponsored Programs, Research Compliance) through the Triggering Event mechanism.